Jacob-Hocevar/red-avi-tamu/Elysium/Elysium_GUI/Assets/configurations/README.md

 # Configurations
 Each subdirectory represents a configuration of valves and sensors, with the corresponding P&ID.
 The name of the subdirectory indicates the configuration name, the file names within are required to be fixed so that the GUI can access them.
-I.e., there must files titled `sensors.cfg`, `valves.cfg`, and `P&ID.png`.
+I.e., there must files titled `sensors.cfg`, `valves.cfg`, `control_states.cfg` and `P&ID.png`.

 ## Format of configuration files